mbdavid2/ANTLR4-Compiler/README.md

   $ DESTDIR=../run make install
   ```

-  Assuming you we're still in the build directory you can use ../ as in the last instruction, which is basically:
+  Assuming you were still in the build directory you can use ../ as in the last instruction, which is basically:
   ```
   $ DESTDIR=antlr4-dir/run make install
   ```